ruscooler/spotify-artists-crud-api/README.md

 * [Docker Compose](https://docs.docker.com/compose/install/)
 * [Poetry](https://python-poetry.org/) for Python package and environment management

+## Spotify API

+To set up Spotify API you need to create an application on https://developer.spotify.com website using your Spotify account.
+To get more info check [this](https://developer.spotify.com/documentaion/general/guides/authorization/app-settings/).

+Copy values of `client_id` and `client_secret` to variables `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` and `.env`
+file

 ## Installation

 * Start the stack with Docker Compose: